 Arikaree: uh-RICK-uh-ree The river and the mountain are named for an Indian tribe from the Dakotas.
 So is the community, although it's spelled Arickaree.

 Arkansas: AR-kun-saw (just like the state; the first syllable rhymes with "bar") The headwaters of this major river are in Colorado, above Leadville.
 Bright says the word comes from an Algonkian name for a Sioux indian tribe.
-The pronunciation may seem obvious, but I list it because people in Kansas pronounce it "ar-KAN-zus", so that it rhymes with their state.
+The pronunciation may seem obvious, but I list it because in Kansas it's pronounced "ar-KAN-zus", so that it rhymes with their state.

 Aroya: uh-ROY-uh The name of this community is a corruption of the Spanish arroyo, or "creek".